vab2048/gradle-testsuite-bug-demo/README.md

 # gradle-testsuite-bug-demo
 Demo of an issue with running tests using the gradle testsuite config.
+Linked to this Gradle [issue](https://github.com/gradle/gradle/issues/19497).

 ## Background